 All stores entered liquidation at different times throughout 2012.

 The days of organizing and cleaning aisles are apparently over at this Zellers store.
 Once a store begins liquidation, control of it is usually transferred to a liquidation company.

 Like many, I grew up shopping at Zellers, so it was one of many icons from my childhood.
 I decided I wanted to own a genuine piece of Zellers memorabilia.

 Liquidation has finished at this former Zellers store.
 The aisles are empty of all merchandise, though some fixtures remain.
 According to Zellers, all merchandise items sell in liquidation.

-The two pictures above show approximately the same location on the bottom floor of a former Zellers store, though at a slightly different angle.
+This picture is approximately the same location on the bottom floor of the same Zellers store, though at a slightly different angle.
 The signage, ceiling and floor tiles have been removed, but the red and white paint survives on the pillars for now.

 Unlike many store liquidations, Zellers was never bankrupt, and thus had the ability to stretch its liquidation process to maximize profit.
 To save money, they ran social marketing campaigns through Facebook, which were very successful in terms of return on investment.
 As part of these promotions, the iconic Zeddy teddy bear mascot was put up for “adoption” in a contest.
 Camp Trillium, a childhood cancer support centre, was the winner, which is an appropriate gesture given Zeddy’s focus toward children as the Zellers toy department mascot.